 Water, plumbing and bathroom fittings

-Repair Category 1 Notes We understand upgrading to the shower room fitments has been carried out in the more recent past.
+Repair Category 1

+Notes No significant defects were noted.

 Ongoing checks should be made to plumbing fitments and sealants.
-Failure of seals can result in dampness and decay to adjoining/underlying areas.
-No significant defects were noted.
+Failure of seals can result in dampness and decay to adjoining underlying areas

-Heating and hot water

-Repair Category 1 Notes We note the boiler system has recently been replaced and assume the balance of any warranties and service records can be made available as appropriate.
-We assume the heating and hot water system has been installed and maintained in line with the manufacturer's guidelines.
+Heating and hot water Repair Category 1 Notes We assume service records can be made available as appropriate.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.